fosler2/Card-Games/akaCheesedog.md

 &emsp;&emsp;where the X's are your FACE-DOWN cards and the Y's are your FACE-UPS, and your POV is at the 'o.'

-2. Pick up your remaining pile.
+2. Pick up your remaining pile, from step 3 of the deal.
 This is your starting hand.

 ## _Gameplay_

 0. The object of the game is to get rid of all your cards.
-When that happens, you've escaped from the clutches of ol' [REDACTED] aka Cheesedog.
+When a player completes this task, they will have avoided defeat.
+One of the players won't be so lucky - it's every player for themself in this game.
 1. The player to the left of the dealer starts the game by playing a card (or cards) in the middle of the table.
 2. Cards may be played according to the following rules: